Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 How to Make a Portable Table for Artists and Crafters

-DIY plans with step-by-step instructions for building a portable tray that lets you work on your Arts & Crafts projects at the kitchen table, on a counter or outside on a picnic table.
+DIY plans with step-by-step instructions for building a portable tray that lets you work on your arts & crafts projects at the kitchen table, on a counter or outside on a picnic table.

 Protect Your Table From Paint, Glue and Other Hazards

-This portable work surface features a tray for organizing tools, with an elevated "rest" for temporarily storing wet paint brushes.
+My portable work surface features a tray for organizing tools and also includes an elevated "rest" for temporarily storing wet paintbrushes.
 A "stop" along the front edge keeps the work surface from sliding across the table or countertop.
-I use this portable surface for carving and painting shorebirds, moving between the kitchen table, an island countertop, a folding tray table and when the weather allows, to an outdoor picnic table.
-Make a portable art table for yourself, or as a gift for an artist or crafter.
+I use my portable surface for carving and painting shorebirds, moving between the kitchen table, an island countertop, a folding tray table and when the weather allows, to an outdoor picnic table.
+Make a portable art table for yourself, or as a gift for your favorite artist or crafter.

 Trim the back edge, front edge and one side of the plywood with a strip of hardwood to form a decorative edge.
 The hardwood edging not only looks good, but also helps to protect the plywood edges from chipping and splintering.
-The back and side edging is " square to match the thickness of the plywood.
-The front edging is " thick by 1 1/2" wide and extends below the plywood surface to form a "stop".
+The back and side edging is 3/4" square to match the thickness of the plywood.
+The front edging is 3/4" thick by 1 1/2" wide and extends below the plywood surface to form a "stop".
 Attach the edging with glue and finish nails.

-Add a Tool Tray
+Step 2: Add a Tool Tray

 The tool tray is a simple box, with thin 1/4" plywood sides.
-Cut and glue additional thin strips of wood in place as dividers, with another strip used as a "rest" for artist brushes.
+Cut and glue additional thin strips of wood in place as dividers, with another strip used as a "rest" for paintbrushes.
 Attach the tray to the plywood work surface with more thin strips of plywood, and add another thin strip on to the bottom of the opposite side so that the work surface will lie flat and level.